 Right now, it’s hard to give an accurate answer as to just how much cryptocurrency is being donated to higher education.
 From the period of 2017-2020, colleges and universities have been less forthcoming with data around cryptocurrency donations than other nonprofits.
 But, this is slowly changing.

-While it is very common for major nonprofits to publicly and proudly state that they accept cryptocurrency donations, have a cryptocurrency donation landing page and widget or wallet address publicly shown, this hasn’t become the norm for higher education.
+While it is very common for major nonprofits to publicly and proudly state that they accept cryptocurrency donations, have a cryptocurrency donation landing page and Donation Form or wallet address publicly shown, this hasn’t become the norm for higher education.
 However, there is plenty of data available on cryptocurrency news sites, twitter feeds of major donors, and even press releases of these universities regarding cryptocurrency gifts to higher education.

 Unfortunately, the accuracy of it leaves a little to be desired.
 It’s often second hand, written by journalists, or advancement offices with very little knowledge of cryptocurrency.
 In addition, only major gifts tend to be publicly acknowledged, but it’s a start.

 Here are some of the stand out examples of cryptocurrency donations to schools, colleges, and universities that we’ve come across (and it’s worth noting that these major gifts have happened regardless of market conditions) in the media:

 - San Francisco State University: In April 2019, Ripple Co-Founder Brad Garlinghouse and his wife Lyna Lam donated the equivalent of $25 Million USD, of the cryptocurrency Ripple, to San Francisco State University’s School of Business.
 To date, this is the largest individual donation of cryptocurrency to a single higher education organization.
 There is currently no mention of cryptocurrency on their ways to give page.